SEKOIA-IO/documentation/docs/integrations/rsyslog_generic_settings.md

 # Rsyslog set-up and troubleshoot

 ## Overview
-Many technologies or agents allows the forwarding of their logs with syslog protocol.
+Many technologies or agents allows the forwarding of their logs using the syslog protocol (RFC 5426).
 We recommand to centralise them on a dedicated server: the Rsyslog.

 ## Prerequisite